infosecwatchman/GoShellcode/README.md

 * Create a thread in the same process
 * Inject a thread into a "srvhost.exe" process

+* Create hex dump from binary with `xxd -ps /path/to/bin`

 1. To build as executable binary:

 	go build